Summoners War: Sky Arena: Monsters

 Monsters come in five elements: water, fire, wind, light, and dark.
-In terms of attack, water monsters have an advantage over fire, fire has an advantage over wind, and wind has an advantage over water.
-Light and dark have advantage over each other, but deal regular damage to the other three types.
-In addition, each monster also has a specific class, such as support, defense, health points, and attack.
+Water monsters have an advantage in battle against fire and a disadvantage against wind, fire has an advantage over wind and a disadvantage against water, and wind has an advantage against water and a disadvantage against fire.
+Light and dark have advantage against each other, but deal regular damage to the other three types.
+Each monster also has a specific class, such as support, defense, health points, and attack.